alukach/reveal.js-big-template/README.md

 The goals here are:

 - slides that are easy to write (via Markdown)
-- slide decks that are easy to host (via Github Pages)
+- slide decks that are easy to host (via GitHub Pages)

 ## Editing slides

 Edit `slides.md`.

+> [!TIP]
+> Consider using GitHub codespaces if you would like to edit in the browser.

 ## Deployment